statox/workshop/README.md

 -   [ ] Add checks to allow dependabots MRs to be merged automatically
 -   [x] Add link to the last GitHub Pages deployment
--   [ ] Rework `fetch` calls into a framework for unified access to api.statox.fr
+-   [x] Rework `fetch` calls into a framework for unified access to api.statox.fr
 -   [ ] Rework CSS.
 Default should be dark theme.
 Add a button to switch themes
+    - [ ] Extend colors to get warning red, info blue, success green, ...
 -   [ ] Recreate mechanism to open note in its own page
 -   [x] Rework home page to be more descriptive and useful
 -   [x] Get toast library from https://github.com/zerodevx/svelte-toast/blob/master/src/lib/ToastItem.svelte
+-   [ ] Clean up the `getAccessToken()` function so that it doesn't return `string | undefined` and handle errors properly.

 ### Features